James the Great: Spain

-Mission in Spain and burial at Compostela
+Mission in Hispania and burial at Compostela

 The 12th century Historia Compostelana commissioned by Diego Gelmírez provides a summary of the legend of St. James, as it was believed at Compostela at that time.
 Two propositions are central to the legend: first, that James preached the gospel in Hispania as well as in the Holy Land; second, that after his martyrdom at the hands of Herod Agrippa, his followers carried his body by sea to Hispania, where they landed at Padrón on the coast of Galicia, then carried it over land for burial at Santiago de Compostela.

-The translation of his relics from Judaea to Galicia in the northwest of Hispania was accomplished by a series of miraculous events: his decapitated body was taken up by angels and sailed in a rudderless, unattended boat to Iria Flavia in Hispania, where a massive rock closed around his body, which was later removed to Compostela.
+After first going to Sardinia James embarked at Cartagena and started preaching the Gospel.
 According to ancient local tradition, on 2 January AD 40, the Virgin Mary appeared to James on the bank of the Ebro River at Caesaraugusta, while he was preaching the Gospel in Hispania.
 She appeared upon a pillar, and that pillar is conserved and venerated within the present Basilica of Our Lady of the Pillar, in Zaragoza, Spain.
 Following that apparition, St. James returned to Judaea, where he was beheaded by Herod Agrippa I in AD 44.

+The translation of his relics from Judaea to Galicia in the northwest of Hispania was, in legend, accomplished by a series of miraculous events: his decapitated body was taken up by angels and sailed in a rudderless, unattended boat to Iria Flavia in Hispania, where a massive rock closed around his body.
+Tradition has it that when the disciples of James, Theodore and Athanasius, arrived in Iria Flavia, they approached Queen Lupa about giving them a place to bury his body.
+Lupa appears in the Codex Calixtinus which further relates that she decides to trick the disciples and sends them to the governor of Duio with the intent of having them killed.
+Sensing a trap, they escape the governor and return to the queen.
+Once again Lupa tries to deceive them and sends them to Pico Sacro (the Sacred Peak) to collect two of her oxen to carry the necessary material to build the tomb.
+She does not tell them that the mountain has a cave which is the entrance to hell and is guarded by a dragon.
+However, the presence of the holy cross protects the disciples from harm and tames the bulls.
+Upon witnessing the miraculous events, Lupa converts to Christianity and helps build the apostle's tomb in Libredon.

-The tradition at Compostela placed the discovery of the relics of the saint in the time of king Alfonso II (791–842) and of bishop Theodemir of Iria.
+The tradition at Compostela placed the discovery of the relics of the saint in the 9th century, by Pelayo in the Libredon forest in the time of Bishop Theodemir and king Alfonso II.
 These traditions were the basis for the pilgrimage route that began to be established in the 9th century, and the shrine dedicated to James at Santiago de Compostela became a famous pilgrimage site within the Christian world.
 The Way of St. James is a network of routes that cross Western Europe and arrive at Santiago de Compostela through northern Spain.

-Controversy

-According to early Church tradition, James suffered martyrdom in Jerusalem in AD 44.
-The suggestion began to be made from the 9th century that, as well as evangelizing in Hispania, James' body was brought to and is buried in Compostela.
-A rival tradition places the relics of the apostle in the church of St. Saturnin at Toulouse.

-The legend of Saint James' burial in Spain is rejected by numerous modern scholars such as Louis Duchesne and T. E. Kendrick as pious fiction.
-According to Kendrick, even if one admits the existence of miracles, James' presence in Spain is impossible.
-Apart from the late appearance of the legend, the Catholic Encyclopedia noted several bases for doubts about this tradition: